Your privacy is critically important to us. At UniVoIP, we have a few fundamental principles:

 - when we believe disclosure is reasonably required to comply with any law, regulation, court order, subpoena or search warrant, or in the course of a legal proceeding or legal request;

-- to enforce our legal and contractual rights;
+- to enforce our legal and contractual rights; or

 - to protect the rights, property or safety of UniVoIP, our customers and others, including exchanging information for fraud protection and credit risk reduction;